mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Usage-Guide.md

 # Installing Mods
 - Mods are files with the ".tmod" extension.
 The most common way to get mods is through the in-game Steam workshop menus.
 This will work for GOG users as well.
 From the main menu, click `Workshop` and then `Download Mods`.
 You can then search and find mods to download.
 Alternatively you can visit the [tModLoader Steam workshop](https://steamcommunity.com/app/1281930/workshop/) directly and subscribe to mods on that website.
+    - It is highly recommended that you visit the website and/or read the description of mods you want to download.
+Many mods change game mechanics so familiarizing yourself with the changes will help avoid confusion.
 - If you manually download a mod, you can place it in the [Mods](#mods) folder.
 Note that this mod will not auto-update and will appear as purple in the mods menu to remind you that it is manually installed.
 Manually installing mods is mostly useful for users helping to test a mod, normal users should always use the workshop approach.

 # Enabling Mods